Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Examples

 So AD (2,3) is the outcome willingly and knowingly obtained by rational players under Necessary Rationality and Necessary Knowledge of Strategies: it is the PTE.
 It happens, in this case, to also be a Nash equilibrium because A and D are best responses to each other.

-\subsection{Public Goods game}
+\subsection{Public Goods Game}

-The Public Goods game is one of the social dilemma presented by \citet{Capraro2015}.
+The Public Goods Game is one of the social dilemma presented by \citet{Capraro2015}.

-\citet{Capraro2015} define a social dilemma as follows: (i) the game has exactly one Nash equilibrium and (ii) the game has exactly one improvement over the Nash equilibrium, i.e., exactly one profile, distinct from the Nash equillibrium, that Pareto-dominates the Nash equilibrium.
+\citet{Capraro2015} define a social dilemma as follows: (i) the game has exactly one Nash equilibrium and (ii) the game has exactly one improvement over the Nash equilibrium, i.e., exactly one profile, distinct from the Nash Equilibrium, that Pareto-dominates the Nash equilibrium.
 In some cases, the PTE is this exact outcome that Pareto-dominates the Nash equilibrium.
-In some other cases with several Pareto-optima, the PTE is a different Pareto-optimal outcome, but does not Pareto-dominate the Nash equilibrium.
+In some other cases with several Pareto-optima, the PTE is a different Pareto-optimal outcome but does not Pareto-dominate the Nash equilibrium.

 Each player has one dollar and can decide to contribute part of it to the pool.
-Then, the pool is multiplied by a factor greater than 1 and smaller than the number of players, and is then evenly distributed to the players.
+Then, the pool is multiplied by a factor greater than one and smaller than the number of players and is then evenly distributed to the players.

 For a player $i\in P$ contributing $x_i>0$, the worst that can happen is that nobody else contributed.
 In this case, he is left with less than a dollar.

-His maximin is thus 1, and is obtained by contributing nothing.
-At this first stage, we thus know that under Necessary Rationality and Necessary Knowledge of Strategies, all agents are guaranteed to not lose anything.

-We give an example with two players, a constant factor of 1.5 and contributions of 0, 0.5 and 1 on Figure \ref{fig-goods-game}.
-We can see that this game has no ties, that the PTE exists, is unique and coincides with the Hofstadter equilibrium on everybody contributing the as much as they can.
+His maximin is thus 1 and is obtained by contributing nothing.
+At this first stage, we thus know that under Necessary Rationality and Necessary Knowledge of Strategies, all agents are guaranteed not to lose anything.
+We give an example with two players, a constant factor of 1.5 and contributions of 0, 0.5 and 1 in Figure \ref{fig-goods-game}.
+We can see that this game has no ties, that the PTE exists, is unique and coincides with the Hofstadter equilibrium, with everybody contributing as much as they can.